robert17/iotf-rtd/docs/mqtt/general.md

 Outside of development and testing we do not recommend using an insecure connection.

 ##Secure MQTT client connection
 Your client should connect to org_id.messaging.internetofthings.ibmcloud.com on port 8883.
-The Foundation only supports TLS v1.2.
-Please ensure your client library also supports this version of TLS.
-Here, all communication to the service is encrypted.
+The Foundation only supports TLS v1.2 with AES 128 ciphers.
+Please ensure your client library is able to meet these requirements.
+The primary advantage here is that all communication to the service is encrypted.